vladimirvivien/go-tutorials/README.md

 	}
 }
 ```
-#### Compiling the program
+#### Compiling and running the program
-We can compile the program, along with its dependencies, using the `go build` command-line tool by specifying the relative path of the package or its import path.
-For instance, the following will compile the program:
+We can compile the program package, along with its dependencies, using the `go build` command-line tool by specifying the relative path of the package or its *import path*.
+For instance, the following will compile the program in package `greetings`:
 ```sh
 > cd $HOME/go/src/greetings
 > go build .
 ```
-In the previous command, the `.` specifies the relative directory path of the package to compile.
+In the previous command, the `.` specifies the relative path of the package to compile.
 By default, the `go build` command creates a binary with the same name as the package.

 ```sh
 > ls -l